MaikMichel/dbFlux/README.md

 #### Execute utPLSQL Unittests

-To run your tests just call command: `dbFLux: Execute utPLSQL tests`.
+To run your tests just call the command: `dbFLux: Execute utPLSQL tests`.
 All tests found are executed.
 If you are using the multischema configuration you are prompted to select the schemas to run your tests.

 ![Execute tests, enter password, choose target schemas](images/screen-rec-vscode-run-tests.gif)

+#### Initialze project

+Sometimes you don't need CI/CD tools to support your development process.
+Therefore you are now able to create the desired folder structure by just triggering the command: `dbFlux: Initialize project structure.
+Here you are prompted to enter the name and type of the project.
+Additionally, you have to define your connection properties.
+Furthermore, you can define what admin-user you are using (system, sys, ...).
+All files placed inside folder `db/_setup` will be executed by using the admin-user.
+The password for this special connection has to be entered manually and will not be saved on disk.

+#### Object creation

+By running the command: `dbFlux: Create object` (Ctrl+Alt+C) you are now able to create an object in a specific folder directly.
+If a snippet is defined for that folder it will be applied afterward.
+Some simple snippets will ship with dbFlux.
+Snippets can always be overridden. dbFlux will search for a snippet with a name specified by all folders sibling from schema level `db/schema/`.
+For example, if you want a snippet to be applied when creating a package spec `db/schema_logic/sources/packages/my_logic.pks` you have to create a snippet with the name `sources-packages.pks`.
+If you create a table `db/schema_data/tables/my_table.sql`, you have to give the name `tables.sql`.
+When no user-defined snipped could be applied, dbFlux will check if itself is shipped with a matching snippet.
+All snippet extensions have to be `.sql` except `.pks|.pkb` when using package spec or body.